William Pope.L: Quotes

 Pope.L's art focused on issues of consumption, social class, and masculinity as they relate to race.
 He is quoted as saying of his own work: “I am a fisherman of social absurdity, if you will… My focus is to politicize disenfranchisement, to make it neut, to reinvent what’s beneath us, to remind us where we all come from.”

 In his Foundation for Contemporary Art Fellowship bio, he wrote: "Like the African shaman who chews his pepper seeds and spits seven times into the air, I believe art re-ritualizes the everyday to reveal something fresh about our lives.
 This revelation is a vitality and it is a power to change the world.".

 In an interview with Ross Simonini, Pope.L stated that he believes the ideal way to experience a performance is to be present during the performance, as opposed to viewing photos or videos afterward.

 “One of the problems with time-based endurance performances like my crawl works is they have this marvelous creamy nougat center operating inside the performer, and this space is unfortunately not available in the images and mythologies that surround the work.
 So, typically, the surface of the work becomes the life of the work Most folks only get the neatness of the feat.
 How many miles?
 How much pain?
 How many people said or did not say this or that?
 I am not interested in that."

-Pope L explains why he used the phrase 'ingnorance is virtue' in an exhibition:
+Pope.L explains why he used the phrase 'ignorance is virtue' in an exhibition: